demisto/content/Packs/CVE_2022_30190/README.md

+This pack is part of the [Rapid Breach Response](https://xsoar.pan.dev/marketplace/details/MajorBreachesInvestigationandResponse) pack.

 On **May 27th**, a new Microsoft Office Zero-Day was discovered by Nao_sec.

 The new Zero-Day is a remote code execution vulnerability that exists when MSDT is called using the URL protocol from a calling application such as Word.

 On **May 30th**, Microsoft assigned **CVE-2022-30190** to the MSDT vulnerability, aka **Follina vulnerability**.

-The playbook includes the following tasks:
+This playbook includes the following tasks:

-* Collect detection rules
+* Collect detection rules.
-  * Sigma
-* Exploitation patterns hunting using Cortex XDR - XQL Engine and 3rd party SIEM products
+* Exploitation patterns hunting using Cortex XDR - XQL Engine and 3rd party SIEM products.
-* Cortex XDR BIOCs post-detection hunting
+* Cortex XDR BIOCs coverage.
-* Workarounds
+* Provides Microsoft workarounds and detection capabilities.

 **More information:**